Henry Samueli: Philanthropy

-After Broadcom went public in 1998 the Samueli Foundation was created.
+After Broadcom went public in 1998, the Samueli Foundation was created.
 The foundation focuses its giving in the areas of education, health, youth services, and Jewish culture and values.
-In 2012 the Samuelis joined the Giving Pledge, initiated by Warren Buffett and Bill and Melinda Gates, whose members pledge the majority of their wealth to philanthropy.
+In 2012, the Samuelis joined the Giving Pledge, initiated by Warren Buffett and Bill and Melinda Gates, whose members pledge the majority of their wealth to philanthropy.

-Given Henry Samueli's background in engineering and education, some of their earliest philanthropic gifts were in these areas.
-In 1999 the Samuelis made major donations to the UCLA School of Engineering and Applied Science and the UC Irvine School of Engineering, both of which have since been named after him.
+In 1999, the Samuelis made major donations to the UCLA School of Engineering and Applied Science and the UC Irvine School of Engineering, both of which have since been named after him.

-In 2009 Henry Samueli was a founding director of the Broadcom Foundation, a 501c(3) corporate nonprofit, and he is the chair of this philanthropy that advances science, technology, engineering and math (STEM).
+In 2009, Henry Samueli was the founding director and chair of the Broadcom Foundation, a 501c(3) corporate nonprofit, that advances science, technology, engineering and math (STEM).
 Broadcom Foundation sponsors the Broadcom MASTERS (Math, Applied Science, Technology and Engineering for Rising Stars) and the Broadcom MASTERS International, programs of Society for Science and the Public that inspire middle school students to continue math and science courses into high school in order to create pathways to STEM careers.
-Samueli was inspired by his own seventh grade experience of building a short wave radio from a Heathkit for innovation that he funded the Marconi/Samueli Award for Innovation with his Marconi Award.
-Henry and Susan Samueli also sponsor the top prize, the $25,000 Samueli Foundation Prize in the Broadcom MASTERS.
+Samueli was inspired by his own seventh grade experience of building a short wave radio from Graymark for innovation that he funded the Marconi/Samueli Award for Innovation with his Marconi Award.
+The Samuelis also sponsor the $25,000 Samueli Foundation top prize in the Broadcom MASTERS.

-A major passion of Susan Samueli is in the areas of complementary and alternative medicine and integrative health and wellness.
-In 2001 the Samuelis established the Susan Samueli Center for Integrative Medicine at UC Irvine.
+In 2001, the Samuelis established the Susan Samueli Center for Integrative Medicine at UC Irvine.
 They have also supported the research of the John Wayne Cancer Institute in Santa Monica, California, in cancer prevention and treatment.
-In 2017, the Samuelis made a transformational $200 million gift to UC Irvine to create the Susan and Henry Samueli College of Health Sciences, a first-of-its-kind College of Health Sciences focused on interdisciplinary integrative health.
-As part of the gift, the existing Susan Samueli Center for Integrative Medicine was elevated to become the Susan Samueli Integrative Health Institute.
+In 2017, the Samuelis made a $200 million gift to UC Irvine to create the Susan and Henry Samueli College of Health Sciences, a first-of-its-kind institute focused on interdisciplinary integrative health.
+As part of the gift, the existing Center was elevated to become the Susan Samueli Integrative Health Institute.

-Some of the other major naming gifts of the Samueli Foundation include the Samueli Theater at the Orange County Performing Arts Center in 2000, the Samueli Jewish Campus in Irvine, CA in 2001, the Sala and Aron Samueli Holocaust Memorial Library at Chapman University in 2003, the Samueli Academy, a public Charter High School in Santa Ana, CA for community, underserved, and foster teens in 2013.
+Some of the other major naming gifts of the Samueli Foundation include the Samueli Theater at the Orange County Performing Arts Center in 2000, the Samueli Jewish Campus in Irvine, CA in 2001, the Sala and Aron Samueli Holocaust Memorial Library at Chapman University in 2003, and the Samueli Academy, a public Charter High School in Santa Ana, CA for community, underserved, and foster teens in 2013.

 In 2015, Samueli received a prize from the Israeli government for his global contribution to innovation and his contribution to innovation in Israel, at the "Innovex" conference for innovation in technology.

 Samueli was named a 2017 Fellow by the National Academy of Inventors.
 Election to NAI Fellow status is the highest professional accolade bestowed to academic inventors.

-To date, the Samuelis have committed over $500 million to philanthropic causes.
+As of 2017, the Samuelis had committed over $500 million to philanthropic causes.